 - 2 cloves garlic chopped

-- 2 tablespoons butter
+- 1 tablespoons butter

-- 1 cup heavy cream
+- 2 cups heavy cream

-- 1/2 teaspoon salt
+- ¼ teaspoon salt

-- 3 tablespoons dijon mustard
+- 1 ½ tablespoons dijon mustard

-- 1 teaspoon dried tarragon leaves
+- 1 teaspoon fresh tarragon leaves finely chopped

 - Cook garlic in melted butter in large pot over medium heat until golden.

-- Reduce heat to low and simmer for about 5-10 minutes; stirring occasionally.
+- Stir in chopped broccoli and celery.
+Return to boil.
+Reduce heat to low and simmer for about 5-10 minutes; stirring occasionally.